Theoreticallyhugo/quordle_CLI/README.md

 # quordle_CLI
-a command line based quordle clone
+this game is a command line based quordle clone, written by:
+Hugo Meinhof, 815220, me@theoreticallyhugo.de

 ### differences to the original quordle
 - this game does not allow the player to input the same word twice, as it would not benefit the player.
 This is a conscious decision and not a mistake.
 - just like with the original quordle, the player can cheat. instead of going online and googling todays quordle results, the player can enter ```!cheat``` which will display the words to be guessed.
 ## requirements
+- python 3.10
 - colorama
 - requests
 ## data installation